 A large front door will add an instant style statement and is particularity suited to architecturally-striking homes.

-You can create an oversized front door by having a double door opening where two doors join in the middle, or you can take a large pivot door and add lots of glazing around it.
+You can create an oversized front door by introducing double doors, or you can take a large pivot door and add lots of glazing around it.

 Bear in mind that not all large front doors are oversized.
 Depending on the scale of your property a standard front door may look proportionately too small, in which case you can afford to be bold with the size of your front door.

-8. Incorporate Glazing into Your Front Door to Flood Your Home with Natural Light
+16. Incorporate Glazing to Flood Your Home with Natural Light

 Front doors with lots of glazing are an effective way to open up a dark hallway and create a stylish entrance.